* Russia clarifies Putin recognizes possibility of deal extension

 * U.S. crude set for biggest weekly loss in three months

-NEW YORK, Oct 6 (Reuters) - Oil futures plunged 3 percent on Friday, and were set to end Brent's longest multi-week rally in 16 months following profit taking and the return of oversupply concerns.
+AMSTERDAM, Oct 6 (Reuters) - Oil prices fell around two percent on Friday, and were set to end Brent's longest multi-week rally in 16 months following profit taking and the return of oversupply concerns.

 Russia on Friday clarified remarks made by President Vladimir Putin about the oil market earlier this week, saying he did not propose extending a global oil output cut deal but said he recognized it was a possibility.